 For students seeking course-specific support, the Academic Success team of the Dean of Students Office can connect them to academic coaches, academic resources (QCL and CWPD), departmental tutoring services, and free peer tutoring for general education and gateway courses at CMC.
 Peer Tutoring offered through DOS is a peer-based one-on-one or small group service.
-Appointments for the Fall 2020 Semester will begin the week of September 14 and end November 24.
+Appointments for the Spring 2021 Semester will begin the week of February 8 and end by May 7.

 Request Tutoring Assistance